skaut/skaut-google-drive-gallery/plugin/readme.txt

 * You can restrict the plugin to a certain folder (we call it the "root" folder), making sure that no data outside this root folder will ever be displayed on your site
 * Insert a gallery with a shortcode or with a click of a button
 * Provides a Gutenberg block, making sure that your galleries will work even in WordPress 5
-* Also works with Team Drives
+* Also works with Shared drives (formerly known as Team drives)

 === Minimal requirements ===
 * WordPress 4.9.6 or higher